Contact us whenever you need it!

 A security deposit is an amount of money above and beyond the rent that is used as a way to ensure that any damage the tenant might cause to the property will be covered.

-Additionally, the receipt should include the terms of how any interest earned on the deposit will be paid.
+Additionally, the receipt should explain how any interest earned on the deposit will be paid.

 In legal terms, violating a lease agreement is considered a breach of contract.
 Most states allow a landlord to terminate a lease agreement if the tenant does the following: